Point Cook: Shopping

-Separate to this, in the neighbouring suburb is the Williams Landing Development.
-Williams Landing will be developed into a Transit-oriented development and a major activity and employment centre.
-Williams Landing is now building on land that was, up until the 1980s the airfield and runway of the RAAF Base Laverton, which is located on the northern edge of Point Cook.
-Williams Landing is next to newly finished Williams Landing railway station, just across the Princes Freeway and for residents of Point Cook will be accessed via Palmers Road.
-Construction of Williams Landing has commenced in early 2008 and is due to be completed by 2025.

 Cafes and restaurants

-Point Cook has a very active and varied café and restaurant culture that perfectly reflects that of greater Melbourne.
-There are over 50 restaurants and cafes in Point Cook that offer a wide range of cuisines from Italian, Indian, Malaysian, Chinese, Vietnamese, Korean, Thai, Japanese, Pakistani, Pan Asian, Spanish, American, Mexican, Pub Food, Buffet, Vegetarian, Vegan and modern Australian.
-These are located all over the suburb with several concentrated locations, such as the Point Cook Town Centre, Featherbrook Shopping Centre, Soho Village, Sanctuary Lakes Shopping Centre, Tribeca Village and across the freeway from Williams Landing railway station.
+Point Cook has an active café and restaurant culture that reflects the diversity of greater Melbourne.
+There are over 50 restaurants and cafes in Point Cook offering cuisines including Italian, Indian, Malaysian, Chinese, Vietnamese, Korean, Thai, Japanese, Pakistani, Pan Asian, Spanish, American, Mexican, Pub Food, Buffet, Vegetarian, Vegan and modern Australian.
+These venues are spread across the area, with several concentrated in location such as the Point Cook Town Centre, Featherbrook Shopping Centre, Soho Village, Sanctuary Lakes Shopping Centre, Tribeca Village and across the freeway from Williams Landing railway station.

 There is also a large range of takeaway food places which offer an equally wide range of cuisines.

 Transport

 Point Cook is located to the south of the Princes Freeway, and is served by the Point Cook Road and Forsyth Road exits.
 A Palmers Road off-ramp opened in March 2008, as an alternate route onto the freeway from Point Cook Road.
 A new full diamond freeway exit on the Princes Freeway at Sneydes Road was completed, giving Point Cook residents a fourth Freeway interchange and a direct connection into the planned East Werribee Employment Precinct.

 The nearest railway station is Williams Landing railway station which was opened on 30 April 2013.
 Some other stations also close by are Laverton and Aircraft, both on the Werribee line.

 The following bus routes also service the area: